 1. Letting Vampire Appliances Bleed You Dry

-2. Feeding Energy Hogs
+2. Feeding Energy Hog Appliances

 Big appliances, like dishwashers, clothes washers and clothes dryers have insatiable appetites for electricity and using them too often can drive your electricity bill way up.
 In fact, the average American family does almost 400 loads of laundry a year and uses almost 40 gallons of water for a full load.
+However, many of those "loads" may not actually be using the appliance to it’s fullest capacity.

 3. Misusing Lights and Ceiling Fans